nih-cfde/training-and-engagement/docs/General-Tutorials/Javascript-chooser/javascript_chooser.md

 title: Enabling User Choices with Javascript
 ---

-# Adding user choosable content using Javascript
+# Enabling User Choices with Javascript

 There are many instances in a tutorial where you might want to give the user an option to only see parts of the content.
 For instance, you might have instructions for how to